minhlongvuSheridan/Face_Recognition/Tutorials/Draw_Label.md

 When we have all the necessary points.
 Just use the ```python cv2.line()``` to draw all the lines.
 You might need to call it 8 times
 ## Draw the label

-Basically, we would like to display the label in an anime scifi style like this
+Basically, we would like to display the label in an anime sci-fi style like this:
 <img width="916" height="541" alt="image" src="https://github.com/user-attachments/assets/76fdf374-76b8-4c83-b2a1-ded90be95a18" />
-This is just one one illustration.
-The label must be relative to the positiion that it is in.
-Example if the face is in the right most of the image, the label must be displayed on the left not right like this
+This is just one illustration.
+The label position must be relative to the position of the face.
+For example, if the face is on the far-right side of the image, the label must be displayed on the left, not on the right like this:<br/>
 <img width="810" height="719" alt="image" src="https://github.com/user-attachments/assets/e1fb5870-7b15-4287-981b-bb4377d08507" />

 ### Position of the label rectangle
-First thing to determine the position of the label rectangle.
-We need to determine the two points of the connector and the one corner of the label rectangle.
-Lets call one end of connector connected to the face ***face_connect*** and the other end connected with label ***label_connect***.
-The bottom left of the label will be **bottom_left_label**.
-You might ask we do we need the bottom left one?
-This is the position of ***label_connect*** is not stable and we need a fixed position to put the text later.
-We actually calculate **bottom_left_label** from the ***label_connect***.
-We would like the slope of the connector line to be 45 degrees.
+The first thing to do is determine the position of the label rectangle.
+We need to determine the two points of the connector line and one corner of the label rectangle.
+Let's call the end of the connector attached to the face bounding box ***face_connect***, and the other end attached to the label ***label_connect***.
+The bottom-left corner of the label will be ***bottom_left_label***. <br/>

+You might ask: why do we need the bottom-left one specifically?
+This is because the position of ***label_connect*** shifts dynamically, and we need a fixed reference point to place our text later.
+We calculate ***bottom_left_label*** directly from ***label_connect***.
+We want the slope of the connector line to be exactly 45 degrees.
 <img width="917" height="634" alt="image" src="https://github.com/user-attachments/assets/26be5087-0cdd-4a2e-873a-576d9cdb4271" />